cs519-nfs/tc-client-519/README.md

 directory.
 The success message is also inconsistent as sometimes it will fail.
 Running the same command with the arguments 1 1 0 also works tentatively though some of the code will have to be uncommented to see this happening.

+The second bug is produced through the same command but with the parameters 1 1 1.
+This enables regular support but this crashes the server.
+Unlike our other benchmark which does not use open and close, this one uses open which may in part be the cause.

+The write and mkdir issues can be replicated manually.